jesseadams/munin/README.md

 ----------
 - `node['munin']['web_server_port']` - port that the munin vhost runs on, default 80
 - `node['munin']['sysadmin_email']` - default email address for serveradmin in vhost.
-- `node['munin']['server_auth_method']` - the authentication method to use, default is openid.
-Any other value will use htauth basic with an htpasswd file.
+- `node['munin']['server_auth_method']` - the authentication method to use, default is openid. 'htauth' or 'htpasswd' will use htauth basic with an htpasswd file.
+Any other value will disable it.
 - `node['munin']['multi_environment_monitoring']` - allow multi-environment monitoring.
 Default is false.
 Allowed values are 'true', 'false' or a list of names of chef-environments.
 - `node['munin']['server_role']` - role of the munin server.
 Default is monitoring.
 - `node['munin']['server_list']` - list of server ip addresses.
 This overrides `server_role`.
 Default is `nil`.